 This clause was introduced as clause 13.5.1 in version 3.2.
 It was renumbered to 13.6.1 in version 4.3.
+It was renumbered to 14.6.1 in version 9.0.

 14.6.2.
 When notifying WASPA of the intention to appeal, the member must specify if they wish to request a face-to-face appeal hearing.
 If a face-to-face appeal hearing is requested then that member must be given an opportunity to present their appeal in person to the appeals panel.